Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 where $n_{ck}(z,z') = \psi_k^*(z)\psi_k(z')$ is the off-diagonal condensate density, and $\tilde{n}_k(z,z') = \sum_j \{\big[ u_{kj}^*(z)\,u_{kj}(z') + v_{kj}^*(z)\,v_{kj}(z') \big] N_0(E_j) + v_{kj}^*(z)\,v_{kj}(z')\}$ is the two-point off-diagonal non-condensate densities of the $k$th component.
 At zero temperature, the entire condensate cloud has complete coherence, and therefore \( g^{(1)}_k = 1 \) within the condensate region.
 In binary condensates, the transition from phase-separated to the miscible domain at \( T \neq 0 \) has a characteristic signature in the spatial structure of the correlation function.

 The first-order spatial correlation function \( g^{(1)}_{\mathrm{k}}(0, z) \) with temperature for various dipole-dipole interaction strengths is illustrated in Fig.~\ref{corr_fn}.
 At zero temperature (\(T = 0\,T_c\); black lines), the system exhibits near-perfect coherence across the bulk spatial extent of the condensates, with \( g^{(1)}_{\mathrm{k}}(0, z) \approx 1 \).
-And the correlation drops at the periphery of the condensates.
-For attractive dipolar interactions (\( \varepsilon_{dd} < 0 \)), Cr condensate displays a slower decay of coherence compared to the non-dipolar component, i.e., \( g^{(1)}_{\mathrm{Rb}}(0,z) \) falls to zero over a larger distance than \( g^{(1)}_{\mathrm{Cr}}(0,z) \).
-This is attributed to the flanked Rb species at the periphery, and Cr condensate occupies the center of the trap [cf. inset (a) of Fig.~\ref{mode_temp}].
+The correlation drops at the periphery of the condensates.
+For attractive dipolar interactions (\( \varepsilon_{dd} < 0 \)), Cr condensate displays a slower decay of coherence compared to the non-dipolar component, i.e., \( g^{(1)}_{\mathrm{Rb}}(0,z) \) falls to zero over a longer distance than \( g^{(1)}_{\mathrm{Cr}}(0,z) \).
+This is attributed to the flanked Rb species in the periphery, and the Cr condensate occupies the center of the trap [cf. inset (a) of Fig.~\ref{mode_temp}].
 As the temperature increases, the presence of non-condensate atoms tends to decrease the phase coherence present in the system.
 This results in a faster decay of \( g^{(1)}_{\mathrm{Cr}}(0, z) \) and \( g^{(1)}_{\mathrm{Rb}}(0, z) \) with distance.
-As shown in Fig.~\ref{corr_fn}, the black curves correspond to \( T = 0\,T_c \), where coherence is nearly uniform across the condensate.
-As the temperature rises to \( 0.5\,T_c \) (blue curves) and further to \( 0.9\,T_c \) (red curves), the rate of decay increases significantly, indicating a reduction in long-range order due to thermal depletion and the growing contribution of non-condensate fractions.
-At zero temperature, the correlation function is fitted as $g^{(1)} \approx \left[\alpha+e^{(\beta z - \gamma)}\right]^{-1}$, representing a nearly constant coherence in the bulk and then gradually drops to zero.
-With temperature, the parameters \(\alpha\) and \(\gamma\) adjust to reflect reduced coherence amplitude, while \(\beta\) increases, indicating a more rapid spatial decay of correlations.
-At finite $T$, the rapid decrease in $g^{(1)}(z)$ confirms the lower phase-coherent condensate regime with an increase in $T$.
+As shown in Fig.~\ref{corr_fn}, the black curves correspond to \( T = 0\,T_c \), where the coherence is nearly uniform across the condensate.
+As the temperature increases to \( 0.5\,T_c \) (blue curves) and further to \( 0.9\,T_c \) (red curves), the rate of decay increases significantly, indicating a reduction in long-range order due to thermal depletion and the growing contribution of non-condensate fractions.
+The correlation function is further fitted as $g^{(1)} \approx \left[\alpha+e^{(\beta z - \gamma)}\right]^{-1}$ to capture the spatial characteristic of coherence.
+At zero temperature, the correlation acquires a steady value in the bulk (short distance from the center) with a decay at larger distances arising due to phase fluctuations.
+The parameter $\alpha$ signals the coherence amplitude in the bulk, $\beta$ controls the decay rate of correlation and is related to the inverse coherence length, and $\gamma$ determines the crossover length scale between the coherent and decaying regimes.
+With increasing temperature, the parameters $\alpha$ and $\gamma$ decrease, reflecting the reduction in coherence amplitude, while \(\beta\) increases, indicating a more rapid spatial decay of correlations.
+At finite $T$, the rapid decrease in $g^{(1)}(z)$ is attributed to the presence of thermal fluctuations at finite temperatures.